 Integrate Australian Aboriginal and Torres Strait Islander knowledge, perspectives and experience across the curriculum through consultation with Aboriginal and Torres Strait Islander students and staff.

 We are proud of the achievements of JCU's distinguished Australian Aboriginal and Torres Strait Islander students, graduates and staff.
 We are proud of the cultural richness and diversity of our university community.
 We look forward to the future success of JCU's staff and students and the achievement of genuine reconciliation between the Australian Aboriginal and Torres Strait Islander peoples and the wider community.

-The original Reconciliation Action Plan (RAP) was developed following a May 2013 commitment by the JCU Vice Chancellor to develop our first action plan to strengthen our commitment to enhance the lives of Australian Aboriginal and Torres Strait Islander peoples through education and research.
-It is now under review and a new RAP will be released later in 2019.
+The original Reconciliation Action Plan (RAP) was developed following a May 2013 commitment by the JCU Vice Chancellor to develop our first action plan.
+This plan was based on JCU’s desire to strengthen our commitment to enhance the lives of Australian Aboriginal and Torres Strait Islander peoples through education and research.
+Our current RAP covering the period 2020 to 2022 is available here.

 'Coming together and respecting difference'

 Artwork: Acrylic on linen by Kassandra Savage Language group: Waanyi and Walangama clan, part of the Gkuthaarn/Kukatj nations

 JCU acquired the artwork as part of its commitment to implement the Reconciliation Action Plan.
 The artwork represents JCU's story in an Aboriginal and Torres Strait Islander way: